FAQS and information center

 Volkswagen federal settlement summary

 Washington is eligible to receive $112.7 million from the Volkswagen federal Settlement.
 VW violated the Clean Air Act by manufacturing diesel vehicles with software installed that cheated emissions testing by only turning on when the vehicle was being tested.
-The affected vehicles emit harmful nitrogen oxides that exceed what federal and state agency standards consider safe for human health.
+Nitrogen oxides contribute to the formation of harmful smog and soot.
+Exposure to these pollutants has been linked to a number of respiratory and cardiovascular health effects as well as premature death.

-Washington must submit a mitigation plan to the trustee for approval to become a beneficiary of the funds.
-The consent decree has specific requirements on how the money can be spent.
+Washington must submit a mitigation plan to the trustee prior to requesting mitigation funds.
+The settlement agreement has specific requirements on how the money can be spent.
 Beneficiaries are also directed to choose projects that benefit communities that have been disproportionately affected by nitrogen oxides emissions.

 Maps of registered vehicles and areas affected by nitrogen oxides emissions